GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ### Override the content of XHR and fetch requests {: #xhr-fetch }

 You can now override the content of XHR and fetch requests in addition to their response headers.
+With such overrides, you can mock the API responses to debug your web page even if your backend and API aren't ready yet.

-{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/VNWoow5lA0HgGq9Zc5Od.mp4", autoplay="false", loop="true", muted="true", controls="true", width="800", height="704", class="screenshot" %}
+{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/TNcd8DCxoK6OmHQqJjKT.mp4", autoplay="false", loop="true", muted="true", controls="true", width="800", height="704", class="screenshot" %}

 DevTools currently supports content overrides for the following request types: images (for example, avif, png), fonts, fetch and XHR, scripts (css and js), and documents (html).
-DevTools now greys out the **Override content** option for unsupported types.
+DevTools now grays out the **Override content** option for unsupported types.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/s2SjYkIiDyjzzR8vxORA.png", alt="The override content option unavailable for the media request type.", width="800", height="651" %}

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/67b8ebb822a32dd187c3963d108645e25015c0e8 #}
 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/4465f5220d3a58242c8ed6f697a8d575448d9553 #}